cmadland/teaching/pages/03.edci339/01.home/unit-04-tracking/item.md

 ###### Think

-Now that you have LightBeam activated in Firefox, you'll be able to see exactly who is tracking you as you interact on the web.
-Spend some time visiting sites that you would normally visit, and periodically check in on the LightBeam tab in Firefox to see what sites are most active.
-Keep LightBeam active for a few days and check in every once in a while.
+Now that you have Lightbeam activated in Firefox, you'll be able to see exactly who is tracking you as you interact on the web.
+Spend some time visiting sites that you would normally visit, and periodically check in on the Lightbeam tab in Firefox to see what sites are most active.
+Keep Lightbeam active for a few days and check in every once in a while.

 ##### What can websites learn about you?